Nikon D810 vs Sony A68

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A68 has an electronic viewfinder (1440k dots), while the D810 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D810 has a higher magnification than the one of the A68 (0.70x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Nikon D810 and Sony A68 along with similar information for a selection of comparators.

 One feature that differentiates the A68 and the D810 is in-body image stabilization (IBIS).
-The A68 reduces the risk of handshake-induced blur with all attached lenses, while the D810 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A68 reduces the risk of handshake-induced blur with all attached lenses, while the D810 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Nikon D810 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.